 It’s not your imagination: Everything is harder right now.

-- The workplace has fundamentally changed.
-A whopping 98.2 percent of Legal Departments have gone or will go remote.
+A whopping 98.2 percent of in-house Legal Departments have gone or will go remote.
 Almost one-third of general counsel rated “managing a remote team” among their biggest challenges.

 And it looks like we’re going to be here a while; these same general counsel expected the impact of COVID-19 to hold steady for at least 12 months, then dissipate – but not disappear – in 24 months.

 Again, it’s not your imagination.
-It’s your new reality, and it’s time to decide how your Legal Department will weather the rest of 2020.
+It’s your new reality, and it’s time to decide how your in-house legal team will weather the rest of 2020.
 Will you simply survive?
 Will the formidable stressors and inconvenience cause a dive in morale, productivity and results?

-Or… could you possibly set your team up to thrive?
+Or… could you possibly set your legal team up to thrive?

 In our last blog, we looked at how Agile can relieve stress by helping lawyers and staff organize their work into manageable tasks.
 Today, let’s talk Visibility: Who’s doing what?
 When is it due?
 Where are we on this?
 If your answer – or your business client’s – is “Who knows,” it may be time to get Agile.